mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 There are no privacy considerations that are specific to this DID Method Namespace Specification.
 Privacy considersations and requirements are the responsiblity of the particular platform Implementor - taking into consideration the types of Business Documents, Business Processes, Agents, and Application Objects processed by that platform.

-The syntax and construction of a "Qui" Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.
+The syntax and construction of a "QUI" Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.

-Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries that in turn, leverage the "Qui" Method Namespace Specification.
+Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries that in turn, leverage the "QUI" Method Namespace Specification.

 Further, Implementers are strongly encouraged to review the Privacy Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#privacy-considerations.